nirlepshah/myFlix-Client/README.md

 ## <b> Project Description </b>

-myFlix is a client-side application built using ReactJS for its existing server-side code.
-MyFlix app is a responsive app that displays a list of movies for registered users and details about a particular.
+myFlix is a client-side application built using ReactJS for its existing server-side code. myFlix app is a responsive app that displays a list of movies for registered users and details about a particular.
 Users can access information on movies, directors, and genres.
 It also uses React Redux library

 ## <b> App Features </b>